almasrifi-rami/fall_detection/README.md

 ### Data

-The data used in this work was downloaded from downloaded from [IEEDataPort](https://ieee-dataport.org/open-access/fallalld-comprehensive-dataset-human-falls-and-activities-daily-living).
+The data used in this work was downloaded from [IEEDataPort](https://ieee-dataport.org/open-access/fallalld-comprehensive-dataset-human-falls-and-activities-daily-living).

 ```
 @data{bnya-mn34-20,